Top 12 Instrument Engineer Skills to Put on Your Resume

 1. AutoCAD

-AutoCAD is a computer-aided design (CAD) software used by engineers, including instrument engineers, for creating precise 2D and 3D technical drawings and models of instruments, systems, and components.
+AutoCAD is CAD software used to produce precise 2D and 3D drawings and models for instruments, systems, and components.
+Instrument engineers lean on it for clean layouts, clash-free routing, and accurate documentation.

 Why It's Important